sariman/steamtracks/README.md

 SteamTracks Changelog
 ===========

+#### 2014-02-23

+- Changed the bot distribution system to be properly queued.
+This should reduce missed friend requests from your bot to a minimum

 #### 2014-02-22

-- Updated the Bot infrastructure, Dota 2 profile should now be gathered again as expected, this update will take around 24 hours to fully propagate
+- Updated the bot infrastructure, Dota 2 profile should now be gathered again as expected, this update will take around 24 hours to fully propagate
 - Reduced the Dota 2 profile update from 12 hours to every 24 hours.
 This change was necessary in order to keep server costs viable